postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 Use the **Data** tab to request a bulk export of Postman data or to import data.
 To begin the export process, select **Export Data**.
 You can choose to export your collections, environments, or both.
 You'll receive an email when your dump file is ready to download.

 Importing a dump file may overwrite your existing collections and environments, so use caution.
-It's always a good idea to make a backup before importing files.
+You should always make a backup before importing files.
 Learn more about [importing and exporting data](/docs/getting-started/importing-and-exporting-data/).

 ## Add-ons

 Select the link to download Newman, Postman's command line companion.
-Newman integrates your Postman collections with your build system and runs automated API tests using cron jobs.
+Newman integrates your Postman collections with your build system and runs automated API tests.
 Learn more about [command line integration with Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/).

 ## Certificates